MissUsagi/SocialMediaPostGenerator_forge3/README.md

 However, I will update it in the future.

 Unfortunately, due to limitations with the available OpenAI tokens, I am unable to provide a live demo of the project at this time :(
-Also images for this post are generated using Open AI + DALL-E. However, to achieve better results, I need to refine the prompts, and that is kinda expensive ;) As a temporary solution, I'm using a mockup instead.
+Also images for this post are generated using Open AI + **DALL-E**.
+However, to achieve better results, I need to refine the prompts, and that is kinda expensive ;) As a temporary solution, I'm using a mockup instead.

 ## Sneak Peek Screenshots
 ![sipg1](https://github.com/MissUsagi/SocialMediaPostGenerator_forge3/assets/99666752/1b207780-3eb6-4be5-bdec-a9b72ce6204a)